Paying for postage

 Don't have an account?
-You can pay by cash, debit or credit card over the counter at an Australia Post retail outlet.
+You can pay by cash, debit or credit card over the counter at a Post Office.
 Or find out about becoming an account customer

-Please note: Articles bearing a 'Postage Paid Australia' imprint must be lodged at an Australia Post retail outlet.
+Please note: Articles bearing a 'Postage Paid Australia' imprint must be lodged at a Post Office.